 4.1 The direction of each spin of the wheel may be alternated.

-4.2 The dealer shall spin the roulette ball in a direction opposite to the rotation of the wheel and the ball shall complete at least 4 revolutions around the track of the wheel for the spin to be valid.
+4.2 The roulette ball shall be spun in a direction opposite to the rotation of the wheel and the ball shall complete at least 4 revolutions around the track of the wheel for the spin to be valid.

-4.3 While the ball is still rotating around the wheel the dealer shall call “No more bets”, at the same time striking the bell.
+4.3 While the ball is still rotating around the wheel the dealer shall call “No more bets”.

 4.4 When the ball comes to rest in a compartment around the wheel, the dealer shall: